All Episodes

 The problem is, he said, if we secure the border, then you all won't have any reason to support comprehensive immigration reform.

-In other words, they're pulling it hostage.
+In other words, they're holding it hostage.

-So Kyle is claiming that the White House told him that if we secure the border, then you Republicans you won't have any reason to support comprehensive immigration reform because securing the borders will fix the problem.
+So Kyle is claiming that the White House told him that if we secure the border, then you Republicans, you won't have any reason to support comprehensive immigration reform because securing the borders will fix the problem.

-And of course, comprehensive immigration form is simply the largest get out the vote drive, voter registration drive in the history of the country.
+And of course, comprehensive immigration form is simply the largest get-out-the-vote drive voter registration drive in the history of the country.

 It's called amnesty.